 Stories from the Blue: Peter Taliva'a

-Peter Taliva'a is the boat captain for National Marine Sanctuary of American Samoa.
+Peter Taliva'a has worked as a boat captain for National Marine Sanctuary of American Samoa.
 To him, the sanctuary community is strong because "we work together.
 Not individually, but as a family."
 Watch our video to hear Peter's Story from the Blue.

 We are the people of the sun.